 Geographic Information Systems and Remote Sensing Laboratory

-The Lincoln University Geographic Information Systems and Remote Sensing (GIS/RS) Laboratory is the University's Center of Excellence for Leadership in GIS, Remote Sensing, Global Positioning System and Earth System Science.
-The Center receives financial assistance and support from the United States Department of Agriculture, Natural Resources Conservation Service (NRCS).
-Other partners who have provided assistance include, but not limited to, NASA Curriculum Improvement Partnership Award Program (CIPA).
+The Lincoln University Geographic Information Systems and Remote Sensing (GIS/RS) laboratory is the university's Center of Excellence for Leadership in GIS, remote sensing, global positioning system and earth system science.
+The laboratory provides a forum for a comprehensive education in geographic information systems and remote sensing.
+The research theme at the center addresses fundamental issues in agriculture and environmental science.
+The center receives financial assistance and support from the United States Department of Agriculture (USDA) – Natural Resources Conservation Service (NRCS).
+Other partners that have provided assistance include, but are not limited to, National Aeronautics and Space Administration (NASA) – Curriculum Improvement Partnership Award (CIPA) program.

-The GIS/RS Laboratory serves four important functions for both the University and region:
+The GIS/RS Laboratory serves four important functions for both the university and region:

 A Windows-based laboratory equipped with state-of-the-art hardware and software.